QuantiusBenignus/BlahST/README.md

 ```
 git clone https://github.com/QuantiusBenignus/BlahST.git
+cd ./BlahST
 ```

 <details>
 <summary>USING THE INSTALLATION SCRIPT</summary>
 Run the script `install-wsi` from the folder of the cloned repository and follow the prompts.
-It will move the script and make it executable, create a link to whisper.cpp `main` executable, set the environment, set a default whisper.cpp model, check for dependencies and request their installation if missing, etc. The script will also download and setup a whisperfile of your choice if you select that option.
+It will move the scripts and make them executable, create a link to whisper.cpp `main` executable, set the environment, set a default whisper.cpp model, check for dependencies and request their installation if missing, etc. The script will also help you with the setup a whisperfile of your choice if you select that option.
-The installation script also handles setup for network transcription, but the IP and port for the whisper.cpp server must be set manually in `wsi` or `wsiml`
+The installation script also handles setup for network transcription, but the IP and port for the whisper.cpp server must be set manually in `wsi` and/or `wsiAI`, `wsiml`
-Run the script `wsi` or `wsiml` directly from the command line first to verify its proper operation.
+Run the script `wsi` or `wsiAI` or`wsiml` directly from the command line first to verify its proper operation.
 Later it will be invoked only with [hotkeys](https://github.com/QuantiusBenignus/BlahST/#gui-setup-of-hotkeys) for speed and convenience.
 </details>
 <details>
 <summary>MANUAL INSTALLATION</summary>

 *(Assuming whisper.cpp is installed and the "main" executable compiled with 'make' in the cloned whisper.cpp repo.
 See Prerequisites section)*
-* Place the script **wsi** and/or **wsiml** in $HOME/.local/bin/
+* Place the script **wsi** and/or **wsiAI**, **wsiml** in $HOME/.local/bin/
 * Make it executable
   ```
-  cd $HOME/.local/bin; chmod +x wsi
+  cd $HOME/.local/bin; chmod +x wsi wsiAI wsiml
   ```
-* Run once from the command line to let the script check for required dependencies
+* Run once from the command line to let the scripts check for required dependencies
 * If using local whisper.cpp, create a symbolic link (the code expects 'transcribe' in your $PATH) to the compiled "main" executable in the whisper.cpp directory.
   For example, create it in your `$HOME/.local/bin/` (part of your $PATH) with
 ```